 Identifying your target audiences

-Marketing, on and off social media, starts with understanding your ideal customer.
-Building a rich context about your target audience takes time, but there are steps you can take immediately that will put you in a better position at the start.
+An effective social media marketing strategy starts with understanding your ideal customer.
+Building rich context on your target audience takes time, but there are steps you can take immediately that will provide lasting value.

 Spend some time researching your target audience, looking for demographic and psychographic data or observable patterns that help you form a mental image of who is likely to buy from you.
 This exercise won't just inform your initial strategy but also help you develop a voice and tone for your brand that resonates with them.